1364 S-4 4-6-0 TEN WHEELER STEAM LOCOMOTIVE

 The 1364 at the Auburn roundhouse

 In 1902, the Northern Pacific purchased its last major group of ten wheelers, forty Class S-4 Vauclain compound engines built by Baldwin for the price of $16,787.59 in 1902 dollars.
-As built, the Vauclain compound was very efficient, but a maintenance nightmare.
-In 1924 all S-4s were converted to simple engines cylinders.
+As built, the Vauclain compound drive cylinders were very efficient, but a maintenance nightmare.
+Therefore in 1924 all S-4s were converted to simple drive cylinders.
 Five years later superheaters were added.
 Following this they were very successful engines, with most serving more than fifty years until the end of steam.
 Crews liked the S-4s because they were well-suited to branch line service, were smooth-riding, powerful, and easy to fire.

 Unfortunately the old must make place for the new and the 1364 was no exception.
 Although diesels came out in the late 1930s, because of the high investment that railroad companies had in steam engines, they wanted to get every penny's worth before retiring er.. scrapping them.
 Sadly because of "new and modern", engine #1364 was retired on January 1, 1954 after 52 years of dependable service.
 She was spared from the cutting torch and instead donated to the city parks of Tacoma and proudly displayed at Point Defiance.